greenelab/phenoplier_manuscript/manuscript.md

 transcriptional responses to small molecule perturbations from LINCS L1000 [@doi:10.1016/j.cell.2017.10.049] that were further preprocessed and mapped to DrugBank IDs from [@doi:10.5281/zenodo.47223];
 latent space/gene module models from MultiPLIER [@doi:10.1016/j.cels.2019.04.003].

+The data used from PhenomeXcan, LINCS L1000, and MultiPLIER are publicly available.
+All significant results reported for the eMERGE and Penn Medicine BioBank (PMBB) phenome-wide TWAS are contained in [@doi:10.1101/2021.10.21.21265225].
+The individual-level PMBB raw datasets can not be made publicly available due to institutional privacy policy.
+Please contact Penn Medicine Biobank ([https://pmbb.med.upenn.edu/pmbb/](https://pmbb.med.upenn.edu/pmbb/)) for requests of access to data. eMERGE network phase III data is available on dbGAP (Accession: phs001584.v2.p2).

 ## Code availability

 The code necessary to reproduce all the analyses in this work is available at [https://doi.org/10.5281/zenodo.8071382](https://doi.org/10.5281/zenodo.8071382) [@doi:10.5281/zenodo.8071382] and the GitHub repository [https://github.com/greenelab/phenoplier](https://github.com/greenelab/phenoplier).

+For the CRISPR screening, we used FlowJo v10.7 and FACS Jazz Software v1.1.
-We used Python 3.8 and R 3.6 with several computational packages.
+For data analysis, we used Python 3.8 and R 3.6 with several computational packages.
 The main Python packages used were: Jupyter Lab (2.2), pandas (1.1), matplotlib (3.3), seaborn (0.11), numpy (1.19), scipy (1.5), scikit-learn (0.23), and umap-learn (0.4).
 The main R packages were: Bioconductor (3.10), clusterProfiler (3.14), clustree (0.4), and fgsea (1.17).
 We also developed several scripts and notebooks which are published under an open-source license.